Albert Baez: Retirement

 After his retirement, Báez occasionally delivered physics lectures and was the president of Vivamos Mejor/USA in 1986, an organization founded in 1988 to help impoverished villages in Mexico.
 Its projects include preschool education, environmental projects, and community and educational activities.
+Báez strongly supported expanding science education across curriculums and across grade-levels.
 His lectures often included the "importance of the 3 Cs- curiosity, creativity, and compassion."
 In 1991, the International Society for Optical Engineering awarded him and Kirkpatrick the Dennis Gabor Award for pioneering contributions to the development of X-ray imaging microscopes and X-ray imaging telescopes.
 In 1995, the Hispanic Engineer National Achievement Awards Corporation (HENAAC) established the Albert V. Baez Award for Technical Excellence and Service to Humanity.
 Báez himself was inducted into the HENAAC Hall of Fame in 1998.

 Báez was the father of folk singers Joan Baez and Mimi Fariña, whom he encouraged to enjoy music and the arts, and of Pauline Bryan; he also was the uncle of mathematical physicist John Báez.
 He had three grandchildren and one great-granddaughter.
 He died of natural causes on March 20, 2007, at age 94 in the Redwood City care home where he had lived for the prior three years.
 Báez had been divorced from his wife, Joan Bridge Baez, for several years, at the time of his death.
 According to the singer Joan Baez, speaking at the 2009 Newport Folk Festival, her parents married each other a second time before his death.
 His obituary in the New York Times states that "his survivors include his wife, Joan Bridge Báez of Woodside, Calif."